Dambulla Nuwaragala Kanda Maligathenna Ruins (නුවරගල කන්ද මාලිගාතැන්න නටබුණ්)

 photo source : Ruins in Central Eastern Area of Sri Lanka

-Remains of 3 rectangular buildings are seen on the two-tiered terrace at this location.
-The terrace is built by building a retaining wall on the southeast side below the slope.
-The southeastern side of the upper terrace is about 40 m long, and it is built by stacking three steps of 115 x 20 x 30 cm cut stones from the lower terrace, and there is an entrance staircase in the center.
-One building is clearly a Bodhighara with the pit for the Bodhi at the center
+At this location, the remains of three rectangular buildings are observed on the two-tiered terrace.
+The terrace is constructed by building a retaining wall on the southeast side, below the slope.
+The southeastern side of the upper terrace is approximately 40 meters long, and it is constructed by stacking three steps of 115 x 20 x 30 cm cut stones from the lower terrace.
+There is an entrance staircase located in the centre of this upper terrace.

 Ruins of Nuwalagalkanda (Padhanagala) in the Jungles of Dambulla - දඹුල්ල නුවරගල්කන්ද පධනාගල නටබුන්